aaronmams/jekyll-now/_posts/2017-06-24-R Shiny Starter.md

+The [Shiny](https://shiny.rstudio.com/tutorial/) package for R provides a really easy and cool way to make interactive apps.
+I've seen a lot of really cool sophisticated data analytics apps built with Shiny.
+There are a lot of cool examples that you can check out in the app gallery [here](https://shiny.rstudio.com/gallery/).
+Another set of Shiny apps I recommend checking out are bundled in a project called the [Fisheries Economics Explorer](https://dataexplorer.northwestscience.fisheries.noaa.gov/fisheye/).

+## Pre-reqs

+1. get data file called gf_monthly.RDA from my github repository
+2. make sure you have the 'shiny' package installed and loaded in R

+## Game plan

 My overarching goal for this simple proof-of-concept app is to have a process that:

 1. allows a user to select from different models, model classes, or modeling assumptions available for analysis of a time-series